muehlenb/BlendPCR/Readme.md

 If you only want to test the BlendPCR renderer, without editing the implementation, we also offer pre-built binaries:
 - [Download Windows (64-Bit)](https://cgvr.cs.uni-bremen.de/papers/icategve24/builds/blendpcr_win64_current.html), without CUDA for all graphic cards.

 ## Build Requirements

-Note that we also provide pre-built binaries for Windows, and you do not need to build from source code just to test:

 ### Required:
  - **CMake** ≥ 3.11